DCCA/ecommerce/readme.md

 Single Page
-[] - Add error handling when the id passed does not correspond to a real product [] - Tranforma the specs area into a for loop (model the specs data in DB to serve an array)
+[] - Add error handling when the id passed does not correspond to a real product [] - Transform the specs area into a for loop (model the specs data in DB to serve an array) [] - Break the Single Product into components